Prep | Senior | Sixth Form

 Our strong commitment to the pastoral care of all the children, and our sharing of sound and lifelong values is at the bedrock of what we do.
 We work hard to create a community where everyone is valued and respected and pupils are encouraged to regard the school as an extended family.

-Staff know pupils extremely well and pastoral needs are monitored and supported by a strong structure that underpins daily routines.
-We also have a qualified Mental Health First Aider who can provide additional support.
-To find out more visit https://www.leweston.co.uk/prep/leweston-life/pastoral-care
+The Prep also have a qualified Mental Health First Aider who can provide additional support.
+To find out more visit about Pastoral Care in the Prep School visit https://www.leweston.co.uk/prep/leweston-life/pastoral-care

 As an independent school, we are free to adapt our curriculum as we see fit and our pupils do not sit SATS.
 This allows to follow a broad curriculum with a wide variety of extension opportunities.